Information-theoretic Classification Accuracy: A Criterion that Guides Data-driven Combination of Ambiguous Outcome Labels in Multi-class Classification: Search space pruning

 \section{Search space pruning}

 Compared with the exhaustive search, the greedy search and BFS significantly reduce the number of times needed to compute s-ITCA.
-We note that if the following assumption holds for a classification algorithm, one can further prune the search space of possible class combinations. \begin{assumption}[classification algorithm property] Consider a classification algorithm $\mathcal{C}$, a training dataset $\mathcal{D}_t$.
-The property states that, for any $K=3,\ldots,K_0$, the algorithm $\mathcal{C}$ satisfies the following inequality for any $i,j \in [K]$ and the $\pi_{K-1}^{(i,j)}$ that only combines the (observed or combined) classes $i$ and $j$.
+We note that if the following assumption holds for a classification algorithm, one can further prune the search space of possible class combinations. \begin{assumption}[classification algorithm property] Consider a classification algorithm $\mathcal{C}$ and a training dataset $\mathcal{D}_t$.
+The property states that, for any $K=3,\ldots,K_0 \ge 3$, the algorithm $\mathcal{C}$ satisfies the following inequality for any $i,j \in [K]$ and the $\pi_{K-1}^{(i,j)}$ that only combines $\pi_K$'s (observed or combined) classes $i$ and $j$ into a new combined class 1.

-In other words, the total contribution of other classes (except classes $i$ and $j$) to p-ITCA does not decrease after classes $i$ and $j$ are combined. \end{assumption}
+In other words, the total contribution of $\pi_K$'s other classes (except classes $i$ and $j$) to p-ITCA does not decrease after $\pi_K$'s classes $i$ and $j$ are combined. \end{assumption}

 A sufficient condition for Assumption \ref{assumpiton:phi} is that a classification algorithm has the same class-conditional prediction accuracies, before and after class combination, for the classes that are not combined.
-We can easily verify that the oracle, LDA, soft LDA algorithms satisfy this sufficient condition and thus Assumption \ref{assumpiton:phi}.
-In addition, Assumption \ref{assumpiton:phi} holds for the classification algorithms that use a one-vs-the-rest scheme.
+We can easily verify that the oracle, LDA, and soft LDA algorithms satisfy this sufficient condition and thus Assumption \ref{assumpiton:phi}.
+In addition, Assumption \ref{assumpiton:phi} holds for the classification algorithms that use the one-vs-the-rest scheme.

 Under Assumption \ref{assumpiton:phi}, we derive the following condition for class combination by p-ITCA.